-- The main destinations for Polish cereal grains are Germany, Algeria, the Netherlands, Saudi Arabia, Spain, Morocco, the United Kingdom, South Africa. - Wheat accounted for 42% of grain exports in 2021, while maize represented 27%, and rye 13%. - Bakers' wares such as bread, rolls, fine bakery wares, cakes and pastries are a major Polish export commodity.
-Other exported grain mill products include prepared foods obtained by swelling or roasting cereals or cereal product (such as breakfast cereals), pastas and noodles, gluten, wheat flour, malt and groats. - Poland exported 116 thousand tonnes of malt in 2021, the greatest amounts to Brazil, Germany, Nigeria, Cambodia, Nicaragua, the United Kingdom, Ghana and Israel. - The top destinations for Polish pastas include France, Germany, the United Kingdom, Spain, Ukraine, the Netherlands, Italy and Czechia.
+- In 2022 the main destinations for Polish cereal grains included: Germany, the Netherlands, Nigeria, Spain, South Africa, the United Kingdom and Israel. - Wheat accounted for 43% of grain exports in 2022, while maize represented 40%, triticale, millet, buckwheat 7% and rye 4%. - Bakers' wares such as bread, rolls, fine bakery wares, cakes and pastries are a major Polish export commodity.
+Other exported grain mill products include prepared foods obtained by swelling or roasting cereals or cereal product (such as breakfast cereals), pastas and noodles, gluten, wheat flour, malt and groats. - Poland exported 131 thousand tonnes of malt in 2022, the greatest amounts to Brazil, Germany, the United Kingdom, Cambodia, South Africa, Lithuania and Vietnam. - The top destinations for Polish pastas include France, Germany, the United Kingdom, Spain, the Netherlands, Ukraine, Italy and Czechia.